Esri/geomessage-simulator-qt/README.md

 * [Squad Leader](https://github.com/Esri/squad-leader-android)
 * Custom transports and adapters for ArcGIS GeoEvent Extension for Server ([solutions-geoevent-java](https://github.com/Esri/solutions-geoevent-java))

+Note: the Qt version of Vehicle Commander that was in this repo has been retired.
+If you would like to use that source code, which is no longer supported by Esri, see ee7b931565859b34c77d493d4c1333c2424d29e3.
+We encourage you to use the current [Vehicle Commander](https://github.com/Esri/vehicle-commander-java) instead.

 ![Image of Message Simulator]( ScreenShot.jpg "message-simulator-qt")

 ## Features